aeflores/CoFloCo/README.md

  * Once installed all the requirements, you can call CoFloCo with the script "cofloco" in the main directory:

-     ./cofloco -i examples/EXAMPLE_FILE
+     `./cofloco -i examples/EXAMPLE_FILE`

 Usage information
 ------------------
-  See the file ./USAGE for a description of the parameters, input format, explanation of the outputs, etc.
+  See the file `./USAGE` for a description of the parameters, input format, explanation of the outputs, etc.

 Files:
 ------------------
-  * examples/: Example input files
+  * `examples/`: Example input files
-      - examples/evaluation/ : A set of examples used in the evaluation of the tool
+      - `examples/evaluation/` : A set of examples used in the evaluation of the tool
-      - examples/testing/ :Small examples to exercise different functionalities of the tool.
+      - `examples/testing/` :Small examples to exercise different functionalities of the tool.
-  * src/: Source files of CoFloCo
+  * `src/`: Source files of CoFloCo
-      - src/main_cofloco.pl: The main module
+      - `src/main_cofloco.pl`: The main module
       - ...
-  * cofloco: main script for executing CoFloCo
+  * `cofloco`: main script for executing CoFloCo
-  * README: this file
+  * `README`: this file
-  * USAGE: basic instructions of how to use CoFloCo
+  * `USAGE`: basic instructions of how to use CoFloCo

 Contact: